LostArtefacts/TRTextureReplace/README.md

 Thank you to:

 * Trxyebeep, for guidance on requirements, and testing.
-* DanzaG, for the TRLevelReader library - part of [TRRando](https://github.com/DanzaG/TR2-Rando).
+* DanzaG, for the TRLevelReader library - see [TRRando](https://github.com/DanzaG/TR2-Rando).